 - 708.21-1.
-Before the dispositional hearing, the Department shall submit a written report to the Court, with a copy to the parties at least seven (7) days prior to the hearing, which shall contain all of the following: - (a) The social history of the child and family; - (b) A strategic plan for the care of and assistance to the child and family calculated to resolve the concerns presented in the petition; - (c) A detailed explanation showing the necessity for the proposed plan of disposition and the benefits to the child and family under the proposed plan; and - (d) If an out-of-home placement is being recommended, specific reasons for recommending that placement. - 708.21-2.
+Before the dispositional hearing, the Department shall submit a written report to the Court, with a copy provided to the parties by first-class mail at least seven (7) days prior to the hearing, which shall contain all of the following: - (a) The social history of the child and family; - (b) A strategic plan for the care of and assistance to the child and family calculated to resolve the concerns presented in the petition; - (c) A detailed explanation showing the necessity for the proposed plan of disposition and the benefits to the child and family under the proposed plan; and - (d) If an out-of-home placement is being recommended, specific reasons for recommending that placement. - 708.21-2.
 If the Department is recommending out-of-home placement, the written report shall include all of the following:

-- (a) The location of the placement and where it fits within the placement preferences. - (b) A recommendation as to whether the Court should establish a child support obligation for the parents; - (c) Specific information showing that continued placement of the child in his or her home would be contrary to the best interests of the child and specific information showing that the Department has made reasonable efforts to prevent the removal of the child from the home, while assuring that the child's best interests are the paramount concerns; - (d) If the child has one (1) or more siblings who have been removed from the home or for whom an out-of-home placement is recommended, specific information showing that Department has made reasonable efforts to place the child in a placement that enables the sibling group to remain together, unless the Department recommends that the child and his or her siblings not be placed together, in which case the report shall include specific information showing that placement of the children together would be contrary to the best interests of the child or any of those siblings; and - (e) If a recommendation is made that the child and his or her siblings not be placed together specific information showing that the Department has made reasonable efforts to provide for frequent visitation or other ongoing interaction between the child and the siblings, unless the Department recommends that such visitation or interaction not be provided, in which case the report shall include specific information showing that such visitation or interaction would be contrary to best interests of the child or any of those siblings; - 708.21-3.
-The Department may request the Court to withhold identifying information from the child's parent, guardian or legal custodian if there are reasonable grounds to believe that disclosure would result in imminent danger to the child or anyone else.
+(a) The location of the placement and where it fits within the placement preferences.

+- (b) A recommendation as to whether the Court should establish a child support obligation for the parents; - (c) Specific information showing that continued placement of the child in his or her home would be contrary to the best interests of the child and specific information showing that the Department has made reasonable efforts to prevent the removal of the child from the home, while assuring that the child's best interests are the paramount concerns; - (d) If the child has one (1) or more siblings who have been removed from the home or for whom an out-of-home placement is recommended, specific information showing that Department has made reasonable efforts to place the child in a placement that enables the sibling group to remain together, unless the Department recommends that the child and his or her siblings not be placed together, in which case the report shall include specific information showing that placement of the children together would be contrary to the best interests of the child or any of those siblings; and - (e) If a recommendation is made that the child and his or her siblings not be placed together specific information showing that the Department has made reasonable efforts to provide for frequent visitation or other ongoing interaction between the child and the siblings, unless the Department recommends that such visitation or interaction not be provided, in which case the report shall include specific information showing that such visitation or interaction would be contrary to best interests of the child or any of those siblings;